Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 and 60 points of electives including courses for your minor.

-*You must have completed most of your non-design minor before doing CCDN 332.
+*You should have completed most of your non-design minor before doing CCDN 332.

 It is important that you plan your electives carefully to get the best out of your programme of study.
 In selecting electives you need to ensure that your overall BDI programme contains at least 360 points, and that your electives include: